rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    then consider moving those objects to a separate module, instead of using a YANG feature.
-Note that the set of features within a module is easily discovered by the reader, but the set of related modules within the entire YANG library is not as easy to identity.
-Module names with a common prefix can help readers identity the set of related modules, but this assumes the reader will have discovered and installed all the relevant modules.
+Note that the set of features within a module is easily discovered by the reader, but the set of related modules within the entire YANG library is not as easy to identify.
+Module names with a common prefix can help readers identify the set of related modules, but this assumes the reader will have discovered and installed all the relevant modules.